-■ Waters of the US (WOTUS) Rule: Producers need clean water and clear rules to provide aggregates and industrial sand in a timely and responsible manner for vital infrastructure and environmental projects.
-While the unanimous Supreme Court opinion on Sackett limited federal jurisdiction, the lack of definitions and clarity from the agencies makes it difficult to supply the unprecedented amount of infrastructure projects under the IIJA and other federal investments.
+■ Waters of the U.S. (WOTUS) Rule: Producers need clean water and clear rules to provide aggregates and industrial sand in a timely and responsible manner for vital infrastructure and environmental projects.
+While the unanimous Supreme Court opinion on Sackett limited federal jurisdiction, the lack of definitions and clarity from the agencies cause delays that make it difficult to supply the unprecedented amount of infrastructure projects under the IIJA and other federal investments.
 NSSGA believes a proper balance can be struck to protect federal waters responsibly while allowing state control of land use, as intended under the Clean Water Act.